Navigating the corporate entertainment minefield

-These tips should help you with the decision process & allow you to not fall into the traps of unscrupulou corporate entertainers & illegitimate agencies.
+These tips should help you with the decision process & allow you to not fall into the traps of unscrupulous corporate entertainers & illegitimate agencies.

-2. Some of these acts, and for some reason, again these seem to be magicians, advertise that they are either international acts of have been seen by X amount of countries.
+2. Some of these acts, and for some reason, again these seem to be magicians, advertise that they are either international acts of having been seen by X amount of countries.

 One of the most jaw-dropping stories I heard recently was that an Australian magician had contacted a reputable corporate entertainment agency, of which I have had a lot to do with (www.actionentertainment.com.au), & amongst his promo material, he had told them that he had “been seen in over 160 countries”.

 Upon asking the entertainer how this had occurred as they had not heard of him before, his response was that he has a YouTube channel, & has had a lot of views.
 I, along with my peers found this to be atrociously misleading to corporate clients.

 3. Look into the entertainer’s testimonials, & their “street credibility”, for example, if they have performed on television at all, consulted for media, they have images from past performances, & any other indicators of a successful & quality corporate entertainer.

 4. Illegitimate agencies or “boutiques of magicians” that are running without a license.
 All entertainment management, agencies, or speakers bureaus, must operate with a current license, which is renewed yearly by the Department of industrial relations.

 They must comply with the laws regarding entertainment agencies, & you are in much better hands if you go with a reputable, licensed agency.